× FREE PALESTINE! × Currently playing Germs: Nerawareta Machi & UFO 50

 • Shrek 2 (2004)

-Now, for those who are new and don't know what to expect from my writing, I thought it would be a good idea to write down a list of videogame crit opinions to get us on the same page.
-I don't have all the answers, so I'm more than happy to have productive discussions about them!
+Now, for those who are new and don't know what to expect from my writing, I thought it would be a good idea to write down a list of videogame crit opinions to get us on the same page about my beliefs.
+I don't have all the answers, so I'm more than happy to have productive discussions about them.
 I will add more as I remember/come up with them.

 Literally me

-Oresama's Miyavi has influenced my style like crazy.
+Oresama's Miyavi has influenced my style like nothing else.

 "but, for me, this underlined the point that these games perhaps weren't, in a sense, actually about what they were about. they were containers signifying the capability of larger meaning that could theoretically exist. they were meaning machines capable of eliciting empathy (a rhetoric that got even more intense later on in the 2010's around VR), but exactly how that empathy manifested itself was a placeholder. if games were to have a greater purpose in society, they simply must be able to do this. that capability of evoking empathy and containing larger meaning mattered far more than what specifically was being expressed."